 Creation of an onsite management district or zone.

-Where different and/or additional requirements are needed to protect water quality the local agency shall consider the following, as well as any other conditions deemed appropriate, when developing Local Agency Management Program requirements:
+Where different and/or additional requirements are needed to be more protective of water quality in areas within a local agency’s jurisdiction, the local agency shall consider the following, as well as any other conditions deemed appropriate, when developing Local Agency Management Program requirements:

 Degree of vulnerability to pollution from OWTS due to hydrogeological conditions.